 I have no intention of leaving my congregation in Rapla.
-On the contrary, I am committed to continuing on here as pastor until the end of my current term (Lord willing) and hope to continue making pastoral contributions in the area afterward.
-My conviction is that theological study needs to be intimately tied to congregational realities so that both can feed and be fed.
+On the contrary, I am committed to continuing on here as pastor until the end of my current term and hope to continue making pastoral contributions in the area afterward.
+My conviction is that theological study needs to be intimately tied to congregational realities so that both can mutually feed and be fed.
 My mission in Rapla is far from complete and my hope is that my part-time studies and investigations into the relational nature of fellowship will help me to more effectively equip the Rapla church for a sustainably effective future.

 Why a European PhD?

 The simplest answer is pragmatic: a European PhD is close to home and astonishingly affordable.
-Without these realities, advanced study wouldn’t even be on the map for me (you can see a breakdown of the costs involved on the last tab of this page).
-But another very important reason is that European PhDs are oriented toward independent research (as opposed to an emphasis on coursework).
-Both result in PhD qualification but the European approach allows me to focus in on my research goals so long as I can find or create the means to do so.
+Without these realities, advanced study wouldn’t even be on the map for me.
+But another very important reason is that European PhDs are oriented toward independent research.
+The European approach allows me to focus in on my research goals so long as I can find or create the means to do so.
 And why a PhD?
 I want the research I am doing to meet the highest academic standards and I want to develop research skills that will help me to continue making contributions at that same level, while keeping my feet firmly planted in congregational realities.